 Ultimately, the question the delegates in Geneva will face is whether workers and communities in poor countries are entitled to the same protection from asbestos as those in rich countries.
 Low- and middle-income countries stand to benefit most from the increased flow of information and regulation from the Convention’s prior informed consent procedure.

 Australia has long been a leader in the global campaign against asbestos, and we were one of the countries that first proposed that chrysotile asbestos be included in the Convention.
 After the proposal was once again blocked in 2015, Australia led the intersessional work that has resulted in the African proposal.
-Kate Lee believes that our voice, as an international leader in asbestos eradication, will be critical at the meeting in Geneva and in the days leading up to it.
+Kate Lee believes that our voice, as an leader in asbestos eradication, will be critical at the meeting in Geneva and in the days leading up to it.
 “We’ve got the history, the bipartisan position, and we’ve got the expertise to say of the legacy of asbestos – you will be dealing this with for decades unless you do something about it now.
 It will cost you economically for decades unless you do this now.
 It will cost your companies – look how much it cost James Hardie.
 You will be litigated – get out now.”

 If being a good global citizen is reason enough to participate in the push in Geneva, the outcome will also have implications at home.
 Despite Australia’s ban on asbestos, regular infractions continue to be reported.
 Last July, imported asbestos was found at the Queensland government’s Executive Building in Brisbane and in roof panels at the new Perth Children’s Hospital.
 In 2015, asbestos was discovered in Peppa Pig and Mickey Mouse children’s crayons.
 The head of the Asbestos Safety and Eradication Agency, Peter Tighe, has said that concrete sheeting containing asbestos has been used in dozens of construction projects in recent years.
 While this suggests the need for more resourcing for inspection and testing of imported products at the border, the safest guarantee would be for our trading partners to join us in a total ban.

-While many Australians live with the horrifying legacy of asbestos, exposure to its perils internationally continues largely uncurtailed.
+While many Australians live with the horrifying legacy of asbestos, exposure to its perils ly continues largely uncurtailed.
 The outcome of the African amendment in Geneva will signal whether the days of this lethal trade are numbered. •